Earth Rotation and Seasonal Changes

 In the northern hemisphere, the sun is a little further away in summer.

-The reason why the summer is hot is not because of the distance from the sun, but the high altitude of the sun.
-Because of the high altitude of the sun, the amount of solar radiation per unit area is greater.
+The summer is hot.
+Not because of the sun’s distance but the high altitude of the sun.
+Because of the sun’s high altitude, the amount of solar radiation per unit area is greater.